y-nk/remark-code-tabs/README.md

 ### Installation

-1. Install the plugin with `npm i remark-plugin-code-tabs`
+1. Install the plugin with `npm i remark-code-tabs`
 2. Import the plugin with `import remarkCodeTabs from 'remark-plugin-code-tabs'
 3. Add to your remark plugin stack `[remarkCodeTabs]`